If you would like to get involved, contact the Engagement Team, Monday to Friday, 9am to 5pm.

-The Patient Experience, Engagement and Equality Committee oversees the trust’s patient experience programme, which includes patient surveys and online feedback, as well as all other types of patient and public engagement.
-It also ensures that the Trust is meeting its public sector duties in relation to the promotion of equality and improving access to our services for people with protected characteristics as defined by the Equality Act 2010.
-Meetings are two and a half hours long and are held quarterly in Ashford.
-The group’s membership includes public and patient representatives drawn from the Patient Engagement Network, seven voluntary and community services representatives and representation from Healthwatch Kent.
+The Patient Experience Group oversees the trust’s patient experience programme, which includes patient surveys and online feedback, as well as all other types of patient and public Engagement.
+It also ensures that the Trust is meeting its public sector duties in relation to the promotion of Equality and improving access to our services for people with protected characteristics as defined by the Equality Act 2010.
+Meetings are two hours long and are held monthly in Ashford.
+The group’s membership includes public and patient representatives drawn from the Patient Engagement Network, voluntary and community services representatives, representation from Healthwatch Kent and our services.

 In November 2015 the trust’s board approved an updated Carers involvement strategy.
 This set out our commitment to recognising and valuing the role of unpaid carers in the lives of many of our patients.
 We also recognise that our patients and staff may also be carers.